 - a) The marketable securities issued by public or private persons or entities and grouped in issues.
-Any right of a proprietary nature, whatever its name, which, by virtue of its specific legal form and transfer regime, is susceptible to generalised and impersonal trading on a financial market. - b) Money market instruments, understanding as such the categories of instruments that are normally traded on the money market, such as Treasury bills and certificates of deposit, excluding payment instruments.

-- c) Shares and other equity interests in collective investment institutions, in addition to venture capital firms and closed-end type collective investment institutions. - d) Options and futures, swaps, forward rate agreements and other financial derivative agreements related to securities, foreign currencies, interest rates or returns, or other financial derivative instruments, financial indices or financial measures that may be settled in kind or in cash.
+Any right of a proprietary nature, whatever its name, which, by virtue of its specific legal form and transfer regime, is susceptible to generalised and impersonal trading on a financial market. - b) Money market instruments, understanding as such the categories of instruments that are normally traded on the money market, such as Treasury bills and certificates of deposit, excluding payment instruments. - Shares and other equity interests in collective investment institutions, in addition to venture capital firms and closed-end type collective investment institutions. - d) Options and futures, swaps, forward rate agreements and other financial derivative agreements related to securities, foreign currencies, interest rates or returns, or other financial derivative instruments, financial indices or financial measures that may be settled in kind or in cash.

 IV.
-Ancillary activities (Article 142 of Law 4/2015 and Article 10 of Royal Decree 217/2008)
+Ancillary activities (Article 127 of Law 6/2023 and Article 11 of Royal Decree 813/2023)

-Pursuant to Article 10 of Royal Decree 217/2008, of 15 February, and given that the requirements established in said Royal Decree are fulfilled and measures have been adapted to adequately resolve any conflicts of interest between Bestinver, Sociedad de Valores, S.A.
-(Sole-Shareholder Company) and its clients, or between the different types of clients.
+In accordance with the provisions set forth in Article 11 of Royal Decree 813/2023, 8 November, and given that the requirements established in the aforementioned Royal Decree have been met and measures have been taken to adequately address any potential conflicts of interest between Bestinver, Sociedad de Valores, S.A.
+(Sole

+Proprietorship) and its clients, or among different types of clients.
 Bestinver, Sociedad de Valores, S.A.
-(Sole-Shareholder Company) will carry on activities such as providing advice on intermediation on instruments not envisaged in Article 2 of Law 24 /1988, of 28 July, on the Securities Market, amended by Law 4/2015, of 23 October, particularly with savings and capitalisation insurance products and pension plans.
+(Sole Proprietorship) will carry on activities such as providing advice on intermediation on instruments not envisaged in Article 2 of Law 24/1988, 28 July, on the Securities Market, amended by Law 6/2023, 17 March, particularly with savings and capitalisation insurance products and pension plans.